ModelEarth/community/challenge/rules.md

 # Judging Criteria

-All entries must conform with rules stated above, and must include well-document setup steps.
+All entries must conform with rules stated above, and must include well-documented setup steps.

 Judges will evaluate your entry based on four main criteria: